Be Travel Aware: Check your passport's validity

-Passport Validity—Taking a few minutes to check can save a lot of heartache
+Taking a few steps to check your passport's validity can save a lot of heartache.

 With Christmas and New Year behind us, thoughts now turn to planning family vacations over Easter and the long summer break.
 Sadly, not all of these trips go according to plan—some end up being more costly and stressful than expected.